Retail Hospitality and Leisure relief 2024-25

 Therefore, to claim the Retail, Hospitality and Leisure Relief you must not have exceeded either the £110,000 cash cap or the Minimal Financial Assistance limit of £315,000 over 3 years.

-Complete a cash cap declaration
+Complete a cash cap or subsidy declaration

-Complete your cash cap declaration
+Complete your cash cap or subsidy declaration

 If we have applied the discount and you do not wish to receive it, you can choose to cancel your discount.